Chad: Economy

 The United Nations' Human Development Index ranks Chad as the seventh poorest country in the world, with 80% of the population living below the poverty line.
 The GDP (purchasing power parity) per capita was estimated as US$1,651 in 2009.
 Chad is part of the Bank of Central African States, the Customs and Economic Union of Central Africa (UDEAC) and the Organization for the Harmonization of Business Law in Africa (OHADA).

 Chad's currency is the CFA franc.
 In the 1960s, the mining industry of Chad produced sodium carbonate, or natron.
 There have also been reports of gold-bearing quartz in the Biltine Prefecture.
 However, years of civil war have scared away foreign investors; those who left Chad between 1979 and 1982 have only recently begun to regain confidence in the country's future.
-In 2000 major direct foreign investment in the oil sector began, boosting the country's economic prospects.
+In 2000, major direct foreign investment in the oil sector began, boosting the country's economic prospects.

-Uneven inclusion in the global political economy as a site for colonial resource extraction (primarily cotton and crude oil), a global economic system that does not promote nor encourage the development of Chadian industrialization, and the failure to support local agricultural production has meant that the majority of Chadians live in daily uncertainty and hunger.
+Uneven inclusion in the global political economy as a site for colonial resource extraction (primarily cotton and crude oil), a global economic system that does not promote nor encourage the development of Chadian industrialisation, and the failure to support local agricultural production has meant that the majority of Chadians live in daily uncertainty and hunger.
 Over 80% of Chad's population relies on subsistence farming and livestock raising for its livelihood.
 The crops grown and the locations of herds are determined by the local climate.
 In the southernmost 10% of the territory lies the nation's most fertile cropland, with rich yields of sorghum and millet.
 In the Sahel only the hardier varieties of millet grow, and with much lower yields than in the south.
 On the other hand, the Sahel is ideal pastureland for large herds of commercial cattle and for goats, sheep, donkeys and horses.
 The Sahara's scattered oases support only some dates and legumes.
 Chad's cities face serious difficulties of municipal infrastructure; only 48% of urban residents have access to potable water and only 2% to basic sanitation.